The St. Barnabas Church Story

 In 2011 the congregation had to accept that it could no longer afford a full-time rector and it had to let Fr.
 Antony go.
 John Goldingay became the volunteer priest-in-charge.
 Not having to struggle to find a rector’s salary has meant that St. Barnabas has been able to catch up on work that had been delayed, in particular to refurbish the inside of the church and paint the outside.
 We have witnessed signs of new life within our midst and we have great hope that God has more to accomplish in and through St Barnabas.
 The congregation has grown to love our lenten “soup and Bible study” gatherings in Fr.
 John and Kathleen’s home.
 There are several within our congregation who are either seminary trained or are current seminarians and we value opening our pulpit to them on a regular basis.

 In 2016 we began monthly prayer walks around our community.
-A monthly youth service is set to begin in August of 2017 along with a revamped weekly Sunday School program.
 The upstairs of the Parish Hall has been re-dedicated as a space for children and youth.
 Additionally, we continue to serve a delicious dinner at the Union Station Adult Center on the third Friday of each month.

 Our Parish Hall was built to be a blessing to our community.
 Three A.A. groups now use the parish room, while a Hispanic congregation worships in the church on Sunday evenings and uses the parish room on two evenings.
 More recently the “Freedom School” for youth, affiliated with the Black Lives Matter movement, has begun meeting bi-weekly in our parish room.
 In 2014 our pastoral care associate, Mark Bradshaw, revived the team of people to visit people from the congregation who are sick or infirm.
 He has also reworked the webpage and put us on Facebook.
 Mark was ordained as a “transitional” deacon in June of 2017 and we await his ordination to the priesthood in early 2018.